 For example:

-What habit are you working on right now?
-Share your goals in the comments below—we’d love to cheer you on!
+What new habit are you working on?
+Share your goals in the comments below, and let’s support each other on this journey to consistency!